willroberts/poeapi/README.md

 ## Examples

-There are some examples in the `examples` directory.
+There are several examples in the `examples` directory.

 #### leaguetimer